NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 algorithm can provide quantile predictions as long as the so-called pinball loss can be used for training.
 In order to make sure quantiles are accurate, we have calibrated them using Conformal Prediction [7]_.
 We have tried several approaches taking advantage of conformalized quantile regression models.
-For example, we have trained two :term:`nanny models` to predict two quantiles, say 0.16 and 0.84.
+For example, we have trained two nanny models to predict two quantiles, say 0.16 and 0.84.
 We would then assume that :math:`P(y|X)` is normally distributed so by subtracting one from another we would get a value of 2 standard deviations.
 Having :math:`P(y|X)` and point prediction, the expected error could be calculated.
 The problem with this solution was again that it was not general enough - as it needed to assume the form of :math:`P(y|X)`.
 Another approach would involve